Trevor Bailey: Writer and broadcaster

 After retiring from cricket in 1967, Bailey continued to play for Westcliff-on-Sea Cricket Club for many years and also became a cricket journalist and broadcaster.
 He was the cricket and football correspondent of the Financial Times for 23 years.
 He was a regular on the BBC's Test Match Special from 1974 to 1999, where fellow commentator Brian Johnston nicknamed him The Boil, based on the supposed Australian barrackers' pronunciation of his name as "Boiley".
 (The Daily Telegraph gives an alternative source for this nickname from the pronunciation of his surname by the East End supporters of the Walthamstow Avenue football team.)
 During his retirement he would watch Westcliff-on-Sea Cricket Club play at their Chalkwell Park Ground where he had played many times for school, club and county.

 He was appointed a Commander of the Order of the British Empire in the 1994 Birthday Honours for services to cricket.
+He was given the Freedom of the Borough of Southend-on-Sea in 2000.